gAndy50/EuSigil/README.md

 This software is provided as-is.
 There is no warranty for this software.
 You use this software at your own risk.
 You may not hold the developer or Euphoria community responsible for any damages or mis-use of this software.
 You may use this wrapper to write Euphoria programs using the EuSigil wrapper.
 You can distribute software you make with this wrapper as you please.
+You may not claim you wrote the original EuSFML2 wrapper.
+While not required an aknowledgement of the original author would be nice.

 ```

 ### LINKS